yogi1967/MoneydancePythonScripts/index.md

 If you require a signed version, then download links are at the bottom of this page...

 The Extensions will only run on Moneydance version 2021 build 2012 onwards...
 The scripts don't have this requirement.
-NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your MD version)
+NOTE: You may need to download the MD [preview version](https://infinitekind.com/preview) (If you have installed the extension, but nothing happens, then check your MD version)

 Click a link below to download a ZIP file.
 The ZIP file contains both the Extension (if available) and Script version for you to choose from....